 Hence, be prepared with winter gear and carry enough heavy woolens.
 You should protect yourself and include warm shoes as you will not feel your toes for most of the day.
 The feeling of freezing increases as you cross Schichiling village (base of Dhangkar) ahead of Tabo in Spiti Valley.

 6. Expect bad and worse roads with shooting stones

-7. Expect freezing your car’s fuel in tank and other fluids
+7. Expect to freeze your car’s fuel in the tank and other fluids

-All fluids including diesel in your car will mostly be frozen.
-The car will require start every few hours and protect the engine with some cloth to keep it warm.
+All fluids, including diesel in your car, will mostly be frozen.
+The car will require starting every few hours and protect the engine with some cloth to keep it warm.
 You might need to wake up at night as well and keep ignition on for 15-20 minutes to keep it warm.
-At times, parking the car in upright position also helps but not always.
-Sometimes even the oil in hose pipes also freeze.
+At times, parking the car in an upright position also helps but not always.
+Sometimes even the oil in hose pipes also freezes.

-8. Expect only handful tourists around or no tourists & handful public transport
+8. Expect only a handful tourists around or no tourists & handful public transport

-9. Expect no power (electrical) for couple of days to few weeks to few months
+9. Expect no power (electrical) for a couple of days to a few weeks to few months

-Well, when it snows heavily, the electric poles are swayed away or gets buried in the load of snow.
+Well, when it snows heavily, the electric poles are swayed away or gets buried in a load of snow.
 So, carry enough spare batteries and keep them warm somewhere as batteries will also freeze to exhaust.
 Hence, keeping them warm is the key to run them long.
-This includes your phones as well.
+This warm thing includes your phones, as well.
 Keep phones inside your blankets/quilts while sleeping.

 Carry enough cash as ATMs might not work as well.
 SBI bank in Kaza does provide you money even from the POS machine they have installed in the bank in case ATM is not working.
 However, cash is limited to Rs 1000 in a day.

-10. Expect no mobile signals for couple of days to few weeks to few months
+10. Expect no mobile signals for a couple of days to a few weeks to few months

 11. Expect bare minimum medical help and support in case required